openclarity/apiclarity/plugins/gateway/f5-bigip/README.md

 * APIClarity backend is running and exposed externally through a publicly reachable URL
 * F5 BIG-IP is running
-* Another host (e.g. a Virtual Machine) able to run APIClarity Agent as docker container is runnin.
+* Another host (e.g. a Virtual Machine) able to run APIClarity Agent as docker container is running.
 This host must be reachable by F5 BIG-IP and must be able to reach APIclarity URL.
 Let us refer to this host as the `F5-Log-Collector`.

 ## Install Instructions
 1. **Prepare the bundle**